$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Limitations and prospects for the PIC method

 Due to their parallelization capability and fast execution, explicit local methods typically achieve higher computational speeds than other approaches.
 Moreover, the rapid growth of parallel computing resources has driven a broad preference for explicit methods.
-However, generally, these methods are less stable compared to implicit (or spectral) methods which can allow larger time step and better conservation of important quantities like energy and charge.
-Typically, numerical artifacts stem from inaccuracies in numerical schemes which changes the dynamics of the system and leads to an accumulation of errors manifesting as a violation in the laws of physics.
+Generally, these methods are less stable compared to implicit (and spectral) methods which allow for larger time step and better conservation of important quantities like energy and charge.
+The tradeoff between stability and computational efficiency is schematically visualized in \cref{fig:pic_methods}.

 In the following we examine three examples of this, highlighting the trade-off between accuracy and computational speed: (1) numerical dispersion, (2) charge accumulation, and (3) momentum and energy non-conservation.

 Numerical dispersion emerges as a result of the discretization of electromagnetic waves, causing the discretized waves to travel at velocities that differ from the speed of light.
-A popular choice of Maxwell solver is Finite-Difference Time-Domain (FDTD) \cite{yee_numerical_1966} which shows direction-dependent numerical dispersion.
-Suggestion for a modified FDTD schemes which mitigates numerical dispersion completely in some directions and partly in others came in 1999 \cite{pukhov_three-dimensional_1999} and since then more have followed \cite{karkkainen_low_dispersion_2006, cole_high-accuracy_1997, lehe_numerical_2013, cowan_generalized_2013}.
-Setting aside FDTD maxwell-solver, numerical dispersion can be entirely avoided by using a spectral solver\cite{birdsall_plasma_2018} which solves the spatial part of maxwells equations in Fourier space and advances the field in the time-domain.
-However, this is done at the expense of doing a global Fourier transform operation.
-For this reason, finite-difference methods was long preferred over spectral solvers.
+For example, the popular Maxwell solver: Finite-Difference Time-Domain (FDTD) \cite{yee_numerical_1966}, which is a local explicit method, exhibits direction-dependent numerical dispersion.
+A modification of the FDTD scheme, which mitigates numerical dispersion completely in some directions and partly in others came in 1999 \cite{pukhov_three-dimensional_1999} and since then more have followed \cite{karkkainen_low_dispersion_2006, cole_high-accuracy_1997, lehe_numerical_2013, cowan_generalized_2013}.
+Numerical dispersion can be entirely avoided by using a spectral solver \cite{birdsall_plasma_2018}, which solves the spatial part of Maxwell's equations in Fourier space and advances the field in the time-domain.
+However, this comes with the expense of doing a global Fourier transform operation.
+For this reason, finite-difference methods were long preferred over spectral solvers.
 Yet, in 2013 a parallelized implementation using domain decomposition was presented in \cite{vay_domain_2013} and has since then been popularized and further developed in codes such as WarpX \cite{vay_warp-x_2018} and FBPIC \cite{lehe_spectral_2016}.